Spangled Emperor (2020)

 - Murphy, JJ, Ochwada-Doyle, FA, West, LD, Stark, KE and Hughes JM, 2021, The Recreational Fisheries Monitoring Program.
 Survey of recreational fishing in 2017–18, Fisheries final report series 158, NSW Department of Primary Industries, Wollongong.

-- Newman, SJ, Brown, JI, Fairclough, DV, Wise, BS, Bellchambers, LM, Molony, BW, Lenanton, RCJ, Jackson, G, Smith, KA, Gaughan, DJ, Fletcher, WJ, McAuley and RB, Wakefield, CB 2018, A risk assessment and prioritisation approach to the selection of indicator species for the assessment of multi-species, multi-gear, multi-sector fishery resources.
-Marine Policy, 88: 11–22.
+- Newman, SJ, Brown, JI, Fairclough, DV, Wise, BS, Bellchambers, LM, Molony, BW, Lenanton, RCJ, Jackson, G, Smith, KA, Gaughan, DJ, Fletcher, WJ, McAuley, RB, and Wakefield, CB 2018, A risk assessment and prioritisation approach to the selection of indicator species for the assessment of multi-species, multi-gear, multi-sector fishery resources, Marine Policy, 88: 11–22.

-- Pillans, RD, Bearham, D, Boomer, A, Downie, R, Patterson, TA, Thomson, DP and Babcock, RC 2014.
-Multi-year observations reveal variability in residence of a tropical demersal fish, Lethrinus nebulosus: Implications for spatial management.
+- Pillans, RD, Bearham, D, Boomer, A, Downie, R, Patterson, TA, Thomson, DP and Babcock, RC 2014, Multi-year observations reveal variability in residence of a tropical demersal fish, Lethrinus nebulosus: Implications for spatial management.
 PLoS ONE, 9(9), e105507.

 - Queensland Department of Agriculture and Fisheries, 2020, Reef line fishery harvest strategy: 2020–2025, Brisbane, Queensland.